 Avoiding probate.
 The proceeds of a life insurance policy are not subject to probate unless you name your estate as the beneficiary of the policy.
 If anyone else, including a trust, is the beneficiary of the policy, the proceeds are not included in the probate estate and can be quickly transferred to survivors with little red tape, cost, or delay.
 Except when your estate will have no ready cash to pay anticipated debts and taxes, there is no sound reason for naming your estate, rather than a person, as the beneficiary of your life insurance policy.
 (For a more detailed discussion of the advantages of avoiding the probate process, see Why Avoid Probate?)

 Avoiding estate taxes.
 If you own your insurance policy at the time you die, the proceeds are included in your taxable estate.
-If your estate is large enough to face estate tax liability (at least over $2 million), your life insurance proceeds will be subject to estate tax.
+If your estate is large enough to face estate tax liability, your life insurance proceeds will be subject to estate tax.
 On the other hand, if you don't legally own your life insurance policy, the proceeds are excluded from your taxable estate.
 This can significantly reduce your death tax liability.
 For more information, see Transfer Your Life Insurance and Decrease Your Estate Tax.

 If you are the sole owner of a business, how much cash will it need when you die?
 Do you want and expect that some of your inheritors will continue the business?
 If so, do you think there will be enough cash flow for them to successfully maintain the business?
 You may need insurance proceeds to cover any cash flow shortage of the business.
 Will there be liquid funds to pay estate taxes?